 Limited partnerships and limited liability companies which have admissible audits are carried at the underlying audited equity of the investee.
 The financial statements of equity method investees are usually not received sufficiently timely for the Company to apply the equity method at each reporting period.
-Therefore, the equity pick-up on these investments has been recorded on a one to three-month lag with an estimate of each investee's fourth quarter results recorded at year-end.
-The Company eliminated the estimate process in 2017 and moved to a true quarter lag as allowed under current authoritative guidance.
-The Company did not restate its prior year financial statements as the impact from the change in accounting policy was deemed immaterial to prior year results and current year earnings.
+Therefore, the equity pick-up on these investments has been recorded on a one to three-month lag.

-The cost basis of limited partnerships is adjusted for impairments in value deemed to be other-than-temporary, with the difference between cost and carrying value, which approximates fair value, recognized as a realized loss reported in net income.
 The new cost basis of an impaired limited partnership is not adjusted for subsequent increases in the underlying audited equity of the investee.
 The Company nonadmits the entire investment when an admissible audit is not performed.
 Dividends and distributions from limited partnerships and limited liability companies, other than those deemed a return of capital, are recorded in net investment income.
 Undistributed earnings are included in unrealized gains and losses and are reflected in surplus, net of deferred taxes.